hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/aws.rst

 Changing the Transaction Family Settings
 ----------------------------------------

-In the example below, a JSON array is submitted to the `sawtooth config` command, which creates and submits a batch of transactions containing the settings change.
+In the example below, a JSON array is submitted to the `sawset` command, which creates and submits a batch of transactions containing the settings change.